msteudtn/vcf2org-chart/README.md

 ## Prerequisites (you need ...)

 * Your address-book exported as a **vCard VCF-file**.
 Please refer to your email / contact / messenger-application.
-You can find a short example of a VCF-file for the TV-show character Homer Simpson.
+You can look at the short [example of a VCF-file](https://github.com/msteudtn/vcf2org-chart/blob/main/Simpsons.vcf) for the TV-show character Homer Simpson.

 * Some hashtags in the NOTE of your contacts
   * **Three hashes** for your own contact details.